I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvupgradeprinter.md

 ## -remarks
 <p>A <a href="NULL">printer interface DLL</a> can optionally provide a <b>DrvUpgradePrinter</b> function.
 If it does, the spooler calls it for every printer when the printer driver is copied onto the system.
 This occurs when a system is upgraded from one operating system release to the next, or when an application updates a printer driver by calling the Win32 <b>AddPrinterDriver</b> function.</p>

 <p>Often, a new driver version requires registry settings that are different from those of the old version.
 The <b>DrvUpgradePrinter</b> function's purpose is to update the registry so it is compatible with the driver.
-For more information about storing printer information in the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff548564">DrvPrinterEvent</a>.</p>

-<p>For Windows 2000 and later, when the spooler calls <b>DrvUpgradePrinter</b>, it supplies a DRIVER_UPGRADE_INFO_2 structure pointer for <i>pDriverUpgradeInfo</i>.
-If the function returns <b>FALSE</b>, the spooler calls the function again, this time specifying a DRIVER_UPGRADE_INFO_1 structure pointer.
-If this call returns <b>FALSE</b>, the spooler writes an entry in the event log.</p>

-<p>For Windows NT 4.0 and previous, when the spooler calls <b>DrvUpgradePrinter</b>, it supplies a DRIVER_UPGRADE_INFO_1 structure pointer for <i>pDriverUpgradeInfo</i>.
-If the function returns <b>FALSE</b>, the spooler writes an entry in the event log.</p>

-<p>A <a href="NULL">printer interface DLL</a> can optionally provide a <b>DrvUpgradePrinter</b> function.
-If it does, the spooler calls it for every printer when the printer driver is copied onto the system.
-This occurs when a system is upgraded from one operating system release to the next, or when an application updates a printer driver by calling the Win32 <b>AddPrinterDriver</b> function.</p>

-<p>Often, a new driver version requires registry settings that are different from those of the old version.
-The <b>DrvUpgradePrinter</b> function's purpose is to update the registry so it is compatible with the driver.
-For more information about storing printer information in the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff548564">DrvPrinterEvent</a>.</p>
+For more information about storing printer information in the registry, see <a href="..\winddiui\nf-winddiui-drvprinterevent.md">DrvPrinterEvent</a>.</p>

 <p>For Windows 2000 and later, when the spooler calls <b>DrvUpgradePrinter</b>, it supplies a DRIVER_UPGRADE_INFO_2 structure pointer for <i>pDriverUpgradeInfo</i>.
 If the function returns <b>FALSE</b>, the spooler calls the function again, this time specifying a DRIVER_UPGRADE_INFO_1 structure pointer.
 If this call returns <b>FALSE</b>, the spooler writes an entry in the event log.</p>